 The following section describes our Board leadership structure, the reasons why the structure is in place at this time, the roles of various positions, and related key governance practices.
-The mix of experienced independent directors from outside organizations and who are Vista-affiliated, as well as management directors that make up our Board, along with the role of our Chair and our Board committee composition, benefits Jamf and its shareholders.
+Our Board believes the mix of experienced independent directors from outside organizations and who are Vista-affiliated, as well as management directors that make up our Board, along with the role of our Chair and our Board committee composition, benefits Jamf and its shareholders.